-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
+Both the 7D Mark II and the X-Pro1 have been discontinued, but can regularly be found used on ebay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon 7D II better than the Fujifilm X-Pro1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D Mark II: